Polyhedral distortions and unusual magnetic order in spinel FeMn$_{2}$O$_{4}$

-The high resolution neutron diffraction patterns at 773 K and at 500 K are shown in Fig.~\ref{fig:2}(a-b), respectively.
-The Rietveld analysis on such neutron data over a large $Q$ coverage up to $\approx$ 11.8 $\AA{}^{-1}$ allows us to obtain accurate structural parameters including the thermal parameters, site occupancy and inversion between A and B sites.
-The results are summarized in Table I. At 773 K, we find that FeMn$_{2}$O$_{4}$ crystallizes the cubic structure with the space group $F d -3 m$, as illustrated in the Fig. ~\ref{fig:2} (c).
-We confirmed the previous reports\cite{Tanaka1963,Lee2008} that the Mn$^{2+}$ ions occupy the A site (i.e.,in the tetrahedral environment), whereas the Mn$^{3+}$ and Fe$^{3+}$ ions occupy the B site (i.e., in the octahedral environment) randomly without site ordering.
-Due to the difference in the neutron scattering lengths of Mn and Fe, we are able to determine that there is $\approx$ 10 $\%$ of Fe$^{3+}$ on the A site, with the corresponding $\approx$ 10 $\%$ Mn$^{2+}$ on the B site in our sample.
-Thus, the cation distribution of our FeMn$_{2}$O$_{4}$ should be rewritten as ($Mn^{2+}_{0.9}Fe^{3+}_{0.1}$)$_{A}$($Mn^{3+}Fe^{3+}_{0.9}Mn^{2+}_{0.1}$)$_{B}$O$_{4}$.
+To further investigate these two crystal structures below and above the structural transition, high-resolution neutron diffraction patterns at 773 K and 500 K before thermal cycle are displayed in Fig.~\ref{fig:2}(a-b), respectively.
+As the inversion degree in some spinels such as MnFe$_{2}$O$_{4}$\cite{LEVY201515,Yang2009} is strongly dependent on the preparation conditions, particle size, and temperatures, it is of importance to determine the inversion at different temperatures in FeMn$_{2}$O$_{4}$.
+Rietveld analysis of neutron data over a large $Q$ coverage (up to $\approx$ 11.8 \AA{}$^{-1}$) allows us to obtain accurate the thermal parameters, site occupancy and inversion between the A and B sites.
+At 773 K, we find that FeMn$_{2}$O$_{4}$ crystallizes in the cubic structure with space group $F d -3 m$, as illustrated in the Fig. ~\ref{fig:2}(c).
+We confirm previous reports\cite{Tanaka1963,Lee2008} showing that the Mn$^{2+}$ ions occupy the A site, whereas mixed Mn$^{3+}$ and Fe$^{3+}$ ions occupy the B site randomly without evidence for cation ordering.
+Considering the difference in the neutron scattering lengths of Mn and Fe, we can determine that there is $\approx$ 10 $\%$ of Fe$^{3+}$ on the A site, with corresponding $\approx$ 10 $\%$ Mn$^{2+}$ on the B site in our sample.
+There is no appreciable change in the inversion within uncertainty between 500 K and 773 K. Thus, the cation distribution of our sample should be written as ($Mn^{2+}_{0.9}Fe^{3+}_{0.1}$)$_{A}$($Mn^{3+}Fe^{3+}_{0.9}Mn^{2+}_{0.1}$)$_{B}$O$_{4}$.